 I don’t know where to begin?

 I keep meditating on the events of the weekend.
 I could hear my friends pain, fear and anger in their facebook posts.
-My first meditation I posted on my personal facebook page.
+My first meditation was posted on my personal facebook page.
 I called for my friends to be mindful of their words and actions.

 Pain and fear can get us to say things that we typically wouldn’t say if we were at a better emotional place.

 You can’t beat fire with fire, it just creates a bigger fire.

 If you are angry, be angry.
 Express it with words to yourself out loud.
-Or talk to a friend.
+Talk to a friend.
 Journal.
 Hit a pillow if you need to or scream out loud, but please be mindful of how you interact with everyone you encounter.
 Fighting back just creates more fear and space for a counter fight.

 How can we change this?
 Every time I asked that question, I felt like I was encountering walls on the hearts of the people who feel justified to look down on and harm others.
 People can change, I thought to myself, but some people are not in a place to listen.